 Board & Governance

 OzHelp Foundation Limited (OzHelp) is a public company limited by guarantee incorporated under the Corporations Act 2001.
-The organisation has a board of eight directors comprising lawyers, accountants, senior public servants and individuals with operational and academic experience related to suicide prevention.
-The OzHelp board of directors meet on a regular basis to ensure there is effective stewardship of the organisation, the strategic and business plans are being implemented and there is adequate review of the financial management, operations and risks for the organisation.
+The organisation has a Board of ten directors comprising lawyers, accountants, senior public servants and individuals with operational and academic experience related to suicide prevention.
+The Board meet on a regular basis to ensure there is effective stewardship of the organisation, its strategic and business plans are being implemented and there is adequate review of the financial management, operations and risks for the organisation.

 Peter Howman